 Part-time jobs are experiencing similar growth.
 In Oregon, part-time employment grew 33% between 1978 and 1993.
-Nearly 20% of part-time employees in the US would prefer fulltime work, but were unable to find it.
-In Oregon 5.8% were unable to find full-time work.
+Nearly 20% of part-time employees in the US would prefer full-time work, but were unable to find it.
+In Oregon 5.8% were unable to find fulltime work.
 One result is that 2.2 million more American people hold two or more jobs simultaneously than did so a decade ago.
-Eight million people moonlighted in May 1995.27
+Eight million people moonlighted in May 1995.29

 An additional economic trend relates to employment and economic growth in general.
-The economic disparity between rich and the poor continues to grow.
+The economic disparity between people who are rich and people who are poor continues to grow.
 In Oregon, 20% of Oregon's households earned more than 54% of the pre-tax income in 1993.
-This figure will grow in the years ahead.28
+This figure will grow in the years ahead.30